Probing soft signals of gravitational-wave memory with space-based interferometers: Stochastic soft memory signals

 For a LISA-like detector, the $U$-channel TDI signal in the static-detector approximation is given by $\tilde U(f)=\mathcal{F}^U_{ij}(f)\,\tilde h_{ij}(f)$.
 Using Eq.~\eqref{ijkl}, the one-sided PSD of $U(t)$ is thus

 where $\mathcal{F}^U_\lambda(f)$ is the averaged response function defined in Eq.~\eqref{F_function}.

-For an ensemble of soft displacement-memory signals, the resulting $h_{ij}(t)$ is a superposition of step functions with different heights $\mathcal{H}$ and step positions $t_*$.
+For an ensemble of soft displacement-memory signals, the resulting $h_{ij}(t)$ is a superposition of step functions with different step sizes $\mathcal{H}$ and step positions $t_*$.
 Such a time-domain waveform is similar to a Brownian motion and is not wide-sense stationary.
 Nevertheless, the Welch PSD estimator turns out to be

 (which is compatible with \cite{Zhao:2021zlr}) where $N$ is the total number of steps, and we denote the mean and standard deviation of $X$ by $\langle X\rangle$ and $\sigma_X$, respectively.